La Gioconda (opera): Famous arias and excerpts

-Parodies of the ballet music
+The Dance of the Hours

-The Dance of the Hours in Act 3 is considered one of the most popular ballets in history.
-The ballet was used in the 1940 Walt Disney animated film Fantasia.
-The segment consists of the whole ballet, but performed comically by animals.
-The dancers of the morning are represented by Madame Upanova and her ostriches.
-The dancers of the daytime are represented by Hyacinth Hippo and her hippopotamus servants.
-(For this section the piece is expanded by a modified and reorchestrated repetition of the "morning" music.)
-The dancers of the evening are represented by Elephanchine and her bubble blowing elephant troupe.
-The dancers of the night are represented by Ben Ali Gator and his troop of alligators.
+The ballet "Dance of the Hours" (Italian: Danza delle ore) from Act III of the opera became an international hit in the concert repertoire after it was performed at the Paris Exhibition of 1878.
+Budden asserts that although "a mere divertissement at Alvise's palace with no relevance to the action", it is "the only Italian ballet score which will bear transplantation to the concert hall, simply because it alone forms a completely rounded musical statement".
+It has remained a frequently programmed selection from the opera in orchestral and ballet concerts internationally.
+The music was used in the 1940 Walt Disney animated film Fantasia in a segment consisting of the whole ballet, but performed comically by animals.
+The dancers of the morning are represented by Madame Upanova and her ostriches, the daytime by Hyacinth Hippo and her hippopotamus servants (for this section the piece is expanded by a modified and reorchestrated repetition of the "morning" music.)
+The dancers of the evening are represented by Elephanchine and her bubble blowing elephant troupe, and the night by Ben Ali Gator and his troop of alligators.
 All of the dancers rejoice in the great hall for a grand finale, which is so extravagant that the entire palace collapses at the end.

 Another famous parody of Dance of the Hours is Allan Sherman's song "Hello Muddah, Hello Fadduh", describing a miserable time at summer camp.
-It uses the main theme of the ballet as its melody.
+It uses a theme from a moderato section of the Danza delle ore del giorno as its melody.
 Sherman's song was later referenced in a 1985 television commercial.

 Portions of the ballet were also used by Spike Jones and his City Slickers in their song parodying the Indianapolis 500.